f1337/gw2-tooltips/README.md

 # GW2-Wikitips

 Drop-in GW2 tooltips for your site.
+Feedback and pull-requests welcome.

 ```
 <html>